boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-scone-rate-policy-discovery.md

 : Length of all following data in octets.
 This field is set to '8' when only the nominal bitrate is provided for an NLRP instance.

 OPF (Optional Parameter Flags):
-: 4-bit flags which indicates the presence of some optional inforamtion in the option.
+: 4-bit flags ({{opt-format-opf}}) which indicates the presence of some optional inforamtion in the option.
-: See {{Section 5 of !I-D.brw-scone-throughput-advice-blob}} for the structure of this field.
+: See {{Section 5 of !I-D.brw-scone-throughput-advice-blob}} for the meaning of the flags.
+: U are unassigned bits.
+These bits MUST be set to zero by senders and MUST be ignored by receivers.

 FF (Flow flags):
-: 6-bit flags used to express some generic properties of the flow.
+: 6-bit flags  ({{opt-format-ff}}) used to express some generic properties of the flow.
-: See {{Section 5 of !I-D.brw-scone-throughput-advice-blob}} for the structure of this field.
+: See {{Section 5 of !I-D.brw-scone-throughput-advice-blob}} for the meaning of the flags.
+: U are unassigned bits.
+These bits MUST be set to zero by senders and MUST be ignored by receivers.

 TC:
 : See {{Section 5 of !I-D.brw-scone-throughput-advice-blob}}.